College of Law J.D. Academic Rules

 A student may defer an examination if one of the following applies:

-- The student has three exams scheduled in three consecutive days during the first week of exams; or
+- The student has three exams scheduled in three consecutive days.

 In order to request the deferral of an exam under this rule, the student must complete a Deferred Exam Request Form and submit it to the Registrar by the due date set for the semester.
 The Associate Dean or her delegate will have discretion to decide which exam will be deferred after ascertaining the student’s preferences.
 Deferred exams will be administered on dates designated for deferred exams during exam periods and will occur after the original dates of the exams.